Why Modernize?

 Selective Application

-• The misapplication of MMPA processes to the energy exploration industry and the efforts of anti-energy opportunists have almost entirely halted U.S. offshore surveying activity.
-In one instance, approval for Atlantic Incidental Harassment Authorizations (IHA) for the industry have been delayed over 1,200 days since the completion of a thorough review process.
+• The misapplication of MMPA processes to the energy exploration industry and the efforts of anti-energy opportunists have almost entirely halted U.S. offshore surveying activity outside the western and central Gulf of America.
+In one instance, approval for Atlantic Incidental Harassment Authorizations (IHA) for the industry were delayed over 1,200 days following the completion of a thorough review process.

 • But the MMPA has been selectively applied to IHAs for offshore energy surveying activity.
-In the same period of inaction on industry IHAs, NOAA has issued a multitude of Authorizations for research and alternative energy purposes.
-These include:
+In the same period of inaction on industry IHAs, NOAA issued a multitude of Authorizations for research and alternative energy purposes.

 It took 1221 days…